LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-2-(Conditionals-&-Debugging).md

 1. How to use ``console.log`` to help debug code.

 ## Large Group Time (Instructor Notes)
+### Announcements
+1. Note the due date for the first large assignment (should be 2 - 4 weeks away).
+1. The assignment will be active in Canvas soon, and the students know enough after class 2 to begin the first part of the project.

 ### Class 2 Topics That Require More Attention
 1. Q & A from the prep work and/or exercises.